StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 30/09/2020 - Cstadther - Fix for issue #363, where removing a specialization talent modifier did not actually remove the modifier, any subsequent modifier updates were additive.
 - 30/09/2020 - Cstadther - Fixed issue with Minion group skills.
 - 30/09/2020 - Cstadther - Fixed issues with 0.7.3 and importer functionality, media type is now required in order to overwrite files.
 - 30/09/2020 - Esrin - Fixed missing tab overflows for sheets.